Chloeiii/Notebook/README.md

       3. Finding the index of an item in a list
             >>> ["foo", "bar", "baz"].index("bar")
             1

+      4. Check if a tring is in a list: if 'abc' in my_list:

 ----
 ## Variable Type :pineapple: